dino-/livid/README.md

     $ cake build

-Upon successful compilation, you can start the server:
+Upon successful compilation, you can start, stop or restart the server with a supplied script:

     $ ./livid-srv.sh start|stop|restart